nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 Gaps will be taken up in detail in Chapter 12, and we will defer the Island Reversal until then.

-## chapter 10.1.
+## Chapter 10.1.
 Short-Term Phenomena of Potential Importance

 Very short-term phenomena — of a one-day or a few days’ duration — can sometimes be indicative of not only short-term direction, but also give hints